Blog

 For example, one organization helped reduce food waste by $318 million in 2023, which represents roughly 1.2% of total food sales.

-Food delivery services will be an increasingly important revenue stream for restaurants
+Strategic partnerships with food delivery services will be an increasingly important revenue stream for restaurants

 For people with increasingly busy lifestyles, online food delivery can be even more convenient than takeout—and that’s exactly what’s driving the market growth in the United States.
-However, China is projected to be the market leader for 2024, generating $448.9 billion by the end of the year.

-In response, restaurants are investing in delivery infrastructure and partnerships with third-party services to capture this growing market, evidenced by the fact that a reported 41% of restaurants use at least three to four platforms for online food delivery.
+In response, restaurants are investing in delivery infrastructure and partnerships with third-party services to capture this growing market, evidenced by restaurants adopting platforms like Grubhub, DoorDash, Uber Eats to allow customers to order food for off-premise eating.

 How to Improve Restaurant Revenue

-Moreover, the potential revenue generated from offering special promotions like happy hours and playing the right background music make these important elements for a revenue growth strategy.
+The potential revenue generated from offering special promotions like happy hours and playing the right background music make these important elements for a revenue growth strategy.

 However, it’s important to remember that you can’t simply stream your personal Spotify account in your restaurant without risking a lawsuit.